James Paterson (Australian politician): Politics

 Paterson joined the Liberal Party at the age of 17, despite coming from "a Labor or Greens-voting family of long-time trade union members".
 He was heavily involved in student politics as vice-president of the Melbourne University Liberal Club (2008–2009), vice-president of the Australian Liberal Students' Federation (2008–2009), and state president of the Young Liberals (2009).

 In March 2016, the Victorian division of the Liberal Party of Australia nominated Paterson to fill the casual vacancy in the Senate caused by the resignation of Michael Ronaldson.
 Paterson was appointed by a joint sitting of the Parliament of Victoria on 9 March 2016.

 In October 2016, Paterson caused some controversy with his suggestion that the Australian government sell Blue Poles, a painting by American artist Jackson Pollock which had been purchased by the National Gallery of Australia in 1973.
 Paterson argued that proceeds from the sale of the painting, then estimated to be worth $350 million Australian dollars, could be used to repay the Australian government's debt.

-Paterson and fellow MP Andrew Hastie were denied entry into China for a study tour in November 2019.
+Paterson and Liberal colleague Andrew Hastie were denied entry into China for a study tour in November 2019.
 Some believe this is due to criticism the pair has raised about Chinese actions towards the Uighurs in Xinjiang province as well as attempted influencing of opinion about China within Australia.
-In 2022, Paterson travelled to Washington as the new Australian Co-Chair for the Inter-Parliamentary Alliance on China in 2022; the grouping works to ensure an ascendant Communist China does not shape the decisions and values of the world's democracies.
+In 2022, Paterson travelled to Washington as the new Australian Co-chair for the Inter-Parliamentary Alliance on China in 2022; the grouping works to ensure an ascendant Communist China does not shape the decisions and values of the world's democracies.

 In 2021, Paterson was elected Chair of the Parliamentary Joint Committee on Intelligence and Security following Andrew Hastie's appointment as Assistant Minister for Defence.

+Shadow ministry

-In 2022, Paterson was appointed the Shadow Minister for Cyber Security and the Shadow Minister for Countering Foreign Interference by Opposition Leader Peter Dutton.
+Following the Liberal–National Coalition's defeat at the 2022 general election, Paterson was appointed the Shadow Minister for Cyber Security and the Shadow Minister for Countering Foreign Interference by Opposition Leader Peter Dutton.

-In 2023, Paterson was appointed the Shadow Minister for Home Affairs and the Shadow Minister for Cyber Security by Opposition Leader Peter Dutton.
+In April 2023, Paterson was appointed as the Shadow Minister for Home Affairs and the Shadow Minister for Cyber Security.

 In 2024, Paterson added Shadow Cabinet Secretary to his portfolio responsibilities.

-In 2025 following the federal election, Paterson was appointed the Shadow Minister for Finance, Shadow Minister for Government Services and the Shadow Minister for the Public Service by Opposition Leader Sussan Ley.
+Following another defeat at the 2025 election in a historic landslide, Paterson was appointed the Shadow Minister for Finance, Shadow Minister for Government Services and the Shadow Minister for the Public Service by Opposition Leader Sussan Ley.
+Following Ley's resignation, under the Taylor shadow ministry, Paterson was appointed as the Shadow Minister of Defence.

 Paterson on right, meeting with Uyghurs delegates and Andrew Hastie, at the Parliament of Australia, November 2019.